Hydrangea Care: Essential Tips for Thriving Blooms

 • Early Summer: Panicle hydrangeas (Hydrangea paniculata) offer long-lasting, cone-shaped blooms in white or pink that start blooming in early summer and last well into fall.

-• Mid-Summer: Bigleaf hydrangeas and PeeGee hydrangeas (Hydrangea arborescens) typically bloom in mid-summer and offer a variety of colors and flower shapes.
+• Mid-Summer: Bigleaf hydrangeas and mountain hydrangeas typically bloom in mid-summer and offer a variety of colors and flower shapes. 💡 Stacy’s Tip: I usually go with rebloomers to get a longer season hout of them.

 • Late Summer/Fall: Smooth hydrangeas (Hydrangea arborescens ‘Annabelle’) bloom in late summer and offer large, snowball-like white flowers that add interest to the garden even after the petals fade.